gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 The DTLS replay protection in this usage is expected to be fairly robust.
 Its depth of handling is related to maximum network path reordering that the receiver expects to see during the SCTP association.
-However as the actual reordering in number of packets is a combination of how delayed one packet may be compared to another times the actual packet rate this can grow for some applications and may need to be tuned.
+However, as the actual reordering in number of packets is a combination of how delayed one packet may be compared to another times the actual packet rate this can grow for some applications and may need to be tuned.
 Thus, having the potential for setting this a more suitable value depending on the use case should be considered.

-Note this sets this configuration to be used across any DTLS key context for a given SCTP Association and primary/restart usages.
+Note this sets this configuration to be used across any DTLS key context for a given SCTP Association and both primary/restart usages.

 Request : Configure Replay Protection